gmrandazzo/libscientific/paper.md

 # Speed and Memory Comparison

 Several simulations of every algorithm in libscientific with data of different sizes (input size) against CPU speed were performed to address the algorithm's performance.
-Looking at the plots for PCA, CPCA, and PLS, we observe a linear trend, which indicates that the algorithm's time complexity is linear, denoted as O(n).
+Looking at the plots for PCA, CPCA, and PLS in Figure 1, we observe a linear trend, which suggests that the algorithm's time complexity also increases linearly.
+However, this does not tell the computational complexity of the algorithms.
+Indeed, the NIPALS algorithm is reported to have a computational complexity of O(n²) or O(n³), and it is mainly influenced by the number of samples, the number of iterations required for convergence, and the number of principal components/latent variables to calculate.
-Instead, MLR shows an O(n³) behavior as expected from the OLS algorithm, which uses a matrix direct inverse approach.
+Instead, MLR shows a polynomial correlation as expected from the OLS algorithm, which uses a matrix direct inverse approach with a computational complexity of O(n³).

-This means that as the input size (often termed "problem size") increases by a constant factor, the execution time also increases proportionally (linear algorithms).
+With this analysis, we confirm that as the input size (often termed "problem size") increases by a constant factor, the execution time also increases proportionally (linear algorithms).
 Linear algorithms have notable characteristics:

-* Linear Time Complexity (O(n)): Execution time grows linearly with input size.
+* Most of the time, 'Linear Time Complexity (O(n))': Execution time grows linearly with input size.
-* Constant Work per Input Element: In linear algorithms, each input element is processed continuously.
+* Constant Work per Input Element: Each input element is processed continuously in linear algorithms.
 * Stable Performance Impact: Doubling input size roughly doubles execution time, facilitating performance estimation.
 * Optimal Scaling: Linear-time solutions efficiently handle larger inputs.

 |   |   |
 |---|---|